bigwiv/Biopython-cn/chr10.rst

 minutes on my new desktop computer (using the uncompressed ``uniprot_sprot.dat`` file as input).

-It is equally easy to extract any kind of information you°Ød like from Swiss-Prot records.
+It is equally easy to extract any kind of information you‚Äôd like from Swiss-Prot records.
 To see the members of a Swiss-Prot record, use

 .. code:: verbatim